JNPauli/Banter/open_lab_notebook/Documentation.md

 So regardless of the model and the subject, the performance is poor.

 Maybe I need to adjust the glm parameters.
 I provided the mask in the glm, but I am uncertain wether this is the way to go.

+## 11.02.2023

+Recap of last week:
+We decided that the issue most likely is due to the data obtained.
+The very specific correlation pattern makes it impossible to actually decode anything (besides the session labels).
+I still want to learn as much as possible,thus I decided to continue with setting up a fully connected neuronal network.
+I did this with pytorch.

+Pytorch comes with several modules that are very helpful when setting up an NN.
+Also I am working through the [computational neuroscience](https://compneuro.neuromatch.io/tutorials/intro.html) and [DeepLearning](https://deeplearning.neuromatch.io/tutorials/intro.html) course from neuromatch.
+The course really helped me coding the NN.

+So far I coded a very simple architecture (one hidden layer, ReLu Function) and applied different learning rates, width of the hidden layer and epoch sizes.
+Similar to the SVM and LR, the training set works quite nice, but testing it is really bad.
+Since I am not that experienced with coding neural networks, this can be due to an non proper working code.
+A code review will definitely happen.
+The whole process is happening in the [Neural_network](https://github.com/JNPauli/Mental-image-decoding/blob/update/code/Neural_network.ipynb) notebook within the code folder of the Github repository.

+new strucutre
+LR
+SVM
+NN
+Troubleshoot(RSA, Cor Matrix (...))